Hi Rebekah, welcome to VENTS! How have you been?

 I’m already starting to write for the next album and am looking forward to pursuing more in my painting/drawing world when I… if I have free time.

-Hi Rocky, welcome to VENTS!
+Hi Dez, welcome to VENTS!
 How have you been?
-I’ve been great!
-I’m really excited …
+Thank you for having me!
+I’ve …